John McDonald (poet)

-John McDonald (19 September 1846 – 1932) was a noted Irish cultural nationalist poet during the nineteenth century Irish Literary Revival.
+John McDonald (19 September 1846 – 1932) was an Irish cultural nationalist poet during the nineteenth century Irish Literary Revival.
 Known for frequent contributions to weekly and periodical Irish publications, he published a book of poetry in 1886.

 Biography

 Born in the parish of Cloone in county Leitrim, John was the son of a small farmer and Roman Catholic.
 He completed his education in local schools before pursuing a teaching career.
 From 1881, he lived in New York for a few years.
 McDonald married his wife Mary c.
 1886, and they raised eight children, named Michael, Patrick, Mary, John, Anne, Charles, and two unknown.
 The family lived at Cloonboniagh South townland near Dromod in county Leitrim, John running a farm whilst holding down a job as schoolteacher in county Longford.
 He died October 1932, and many of his children emigrated to America.